-AV 15142 AIRCRAFT DRAWING AND WEIGHING - This course contains the FAA subject areas of Aircraft Drawings and Weight and Balance.
-Students will learn to read and understand aircraft drawings, and to complete sketches of the repairs that they will make to aircraft.
+AV 15143 AIRCRAFT DRAWING AND WEIGHING - This course contains the FAA subject areas of Ground Operations and Servicing, Aircraft Drawings and Weight and Balance.
+Students practice proper techniques used to direct aircraft while taxiing and learn to start and operate aircraft on the ground.
+Student will learn to read and understand aircraft drawings, and to complete sketches of the repairs that they will make to aircraft.
 Students will also learn the procedures for weighing and aircraft and determining if it can be safely flown as it is loaded.
 Finally, they will learn how to adjust the center of gravity of the aircraft if needed.

 AV 15076 AIRCRAFT STRUCTURES II - This course contains the FAA subject areas of Sheet Metal Structures, Wood Structures, and Nonmetallic Structures.
-Students will learn how to properly lay out and fabricate sheet metal parts and repairs.
-A variety of fastening techniques will be learned including various specialty kinds of riveting.
+Students will learn how to properly layout and fabricate sheet metal parts and repairs.
+A variety of fastening techniques will be learned including various specialty riveting.
 Students then learn about aviation grade wood and its mainly historic use in aircraft.
 Finally, students learn to service and repair the fiberglass, carbon fiber, and Kevlar based structures that are rapidly becoming the advanced standard of the aviation industry.